The ultimate guide for serious self-publishers, with everything you need to know about kindle publishing and how to sell

 This is a jumbo post, because it tells you everything you need to do and how to do it.
-If you only need to research a specific topic, then use the index below.
+If you only need to research a specific topic, then use the index on the right hand side.
 Otherwise, jump right in – and let’s get you self-publishing successfully via KDP, Amazon\'s self-publishing platform.

 Self-Publishing – How To Make a LivingAn Overview Of Effective Self-PublishingStep 1: Write A Good BookStep 2: Create A Strong CoverStep 3: Prepare Your ‘Look Inside’ MaterialStep 4: Prepare Your End MaterialStep 5: Format Your E-bookStep 6: Build Your Print Book (If You Want To)Step 7: Build Your WebsiteStep 8: Create Your Readers’ MagnetStep 9: Mailing Lists And Other TechnicalitiesStep 10: Social Media: Why You Can (Mostly) Ignore ThisStep 11: How to Choose Categories (BISAC Codes) On AmazonStep 12: How To Choose Keywords On AmazonStep 13: How To Price Your E-Book On AmazonStep 14: How To Launch Your Free BookStep 15: How To Launch Your Paid BookStep 16: The Long Term: Where Do You Go From Here?